isomerpages/moe-meridianpri/_the-meridian-experience/Student Development/Character & Citizenship Education.md

 <p align = "justify">MPS strongly believes in developing students socially and morally in a Caring & Enabling School  environment that is rich in the culture of care.
 Guided by the school’s Mission, Vision, Values, Motto and Philosophy and Strategic Thrust 2, the school-based curriculum is customised to create positive student experiences and student engagement.</p>

+<p align = "justify">This is done through both the Instructional Programmes as well as the Co-Instructional Programmes for the holistic development of the child through learning platforms such as CCE Lessons, Key SDEs, school-based initiatives, and opportunities for personal application..
+The school uses the Head, Heart and Hands approach to imparting values, where the students are engaged in knowledge (head), values (heart) and skills (hands).</p>

+<p align = "justify">The school also leverages on our partnership with parents and other stakeholders towards building a strong character foundation in our students.
+In Meridian primary, we believe in students, staff, parents and community partners coming together to benefit the child, just like how the saying goes: “It takes a whole village to raise a child”.</p>

 #### Key Programmes

 Character & Citizenship Education (EL/ MT) <br>